 In July 2017, as a result of the Amended Merger Agreement, Great Plains Energy and OMERS terminated their stock purchase agreement for the Series A Preferred Stock.
-As a result of this termination, Great Plains Energy will record \$15 million of deferred offering fees to expense in the third quarter of 2017.
+As a result of this termination, Great Plains Energy recorded \$15 million of previously deferred offering fees to non-operating expenses in the third quarter of 2017.